About Google Voice

 - Web browser: Google Chrome, Internet Explorer 8 and up, Firefox, Safari, Opera

 - Flash 8 and up: Visit Adobe's Flash Player page to confirm you've downloaded Flash and what your version is.

 - Optional: Google Voice app on Android or iOS

 Cost and availability of Google Voice

 Almost all calls to the U.S. and Canada are free.
-A few U.S. and Canadian destinations will cost about USD 1 cent per minute (USD), or the listed rate for your local currency.
+A few U.S. and Canadian destinations will cost 1 cent per minute (USD), or the listed rate for your local currency.
 Calls to destinations outside of the U.S. are at low rates.